© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Tower keep castle on Little Camp Hill is a scheduled monument protected by Historic England under reference 1017372.
 View the official record →

-Tower keep castle on Little Camp Hill is a Norman motte-and-bailey castle situated in Gloucestershire.
+Tower keep castle on Little Camp Hill is a Norman castle situated in Gloucestershire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017372.

 Tower keep castle on Little Camp Hill is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017372.